MENU

 Colon therapy

 Any prolongation of this state will damage the detoxifying and bacteriolytic function of the liver.
 It’s impossible to overlook the importance of this function once we realize the strategic position of the liver concerning the circulatory system.
 All the “toxic” blood enters the liver for cleansing before it flows to the rest of the body.
 At this point, Wiltsie states that anything will cleanse the colon of bacteria and toxic material.
-It should also be beneficial by relieving the liver of some of its duties.
+It should also be beneficial to relieve the liver of some of its duties.
 He suggests that colon therapy would be advisable for liver and biliary malfunctions.

 Dr Wiltsie contends that gastrointestinal abnormality almost always preceded liver and spleen infections.
 Toxins naturally enter the liver in digestive end-products (ammonia, urea, skatol, indole, phenol, etc.).
 The liver can handle those—the excess strains of the liver, i.e., pathogens from vicious circles initiated by other infections.